My name is Dana Marlowe. Business owner, mother, human rights advocate.

 And it took off.
 Personal donations poured in.
 Bigger collections started rolling in from yoga studios, schools, coffee shops, churches, seminaries, hospitals.
 Then the Marriott Corporation, the United Stated Department of Agriculture, the FDA, Quicken Loans, the State Department.

 Boxes from as far away as France, Hong Kong and the UK, were delivered to my house.
 Breast cancer survivors who’d endured double mastectomies sent bags of their old bras.
 We got packages from men whose wives had passed away, women who’d lost their mothers, and so on.

 The overall response has been OVERWHELMINGLY positive and amazing.
-As mentioned in maxipads and bras are a luxury for homeless women that month, “A slip of a garment, bras are one of the many small luxuries that most women take for granted.
+As mentioned in maxipads and bras are a luxury for women experiencing homelessness that month, “A slip of a garment, bras are one of the many small luxuries that most women take for granted.
 But like underwear, pads, and tampons, they can be nearly impossible for homeless women to get.
 And if you don’t have these things, you think about it all the time.”

-With Support the Girls, we’ve been talking non-stop.
+With I Support the Girls, we’ve been talking non-stop.
 It is a conversation that has flourished across the United States and now, even globally.
-Our vast network of volunteers stands up for women by donating the bras and hygiene products to promote a more healthy and dignified lifestyle.
+Our vast network of volunteers stands up for women by donating the bras and menstrual hygiene products to promote a more healthy and dignified lifestyle.
 With the tremendous supply of these products and the high demand, it felt right to marry the two.
 In just over a year, we’ve built out an infrastructure.
-Support the Girls is creating a national clearing house to encourage affiliates to collect locally and distribute locally in their communities.
+I Support the Girls is creating a national clearing house to encourage affiliates to collect locally and distribute locally in their communities.